K

 • View all reporting data and outage history

-The Billing role provides read-only access to project data plus the ability to manage the account's subscription and payment details.
-The Billing role can:
+Read-only access to project data plus the ability to manage subscription and payment details.

 • Access billing, subscription, and payment settings